 Day means a calendar day when the College is not closed.

+Decision Maker means a person designated to preside over the Hearing who has decision-making and sanctioning authority within the adjudication process.

 Education Program or Activity means all of the College’s operations (including employment); locations, events, or circumstances over which the College exercises substantial control over both the Respondent and the context in which the Prohibited Conduct occurs, and any building owned or controlled by a student organization that is officially recognized by the College.

 Formal Complaint means a document filed by a Complainant or signed by the Title IX Coordinator alleging Prohibited Conduct against a Respondent and requesting that the College investigate the allegation.
 A Formal Complaint may be filed with the Title IX Coordinator in person, by mail, by e-mail, or any additional method designated by the College.